theolivenbaum/resin/README.md

 # Resin
 Resin is a auto-indexing document-based search engine with querying support for term, fuzzy, prefix, phrase and range.
 Analyzers, tokenizers and scoring schemes are customizable.

+## Auto-indexing
+Auto-indexing refers to storing and indexing a document being one and the same operation.

 ## A smarter index
 Resin is a tree like most other indices.
 Resin indices are fast to write to and read from and support near (as in "almost match") and prefix which is out-of-scope for most database index types.